Nagamachi Samurai District 長町武家屋敷跡

 - Beautiful views of Kanazawa's oldest cistern

 From the Ishikawa gate of Kanazawa Castle, the Nagamachi Samurai District is a 10-minute walk.
 By bus from Kanazawa Station , both the Kanazawa loop bus and JR buses stop at Korinbo.
 Nagamachi is a five-minute walk from there.

 Bukeyashiki are the traditional residences where samurai and their families lived during the Edo period.
 The Nagamachi district in Kanazawa retains its historical atmosphere with carefully preserved houses surrounded by earthen walls.
 Picturesque narrow lanes and small canals wind through the neighborhood lending added charm.

 Inside the house of a samurai

 As the power and wealth of the samurai declined and the fortunes of the merchant class rose, eventually the samurai had to abandon or sell their houses.
-The Nomura house is now owned by the city and has been carefully restored.
-It is open to the public for a small fee.
+The Nomura house has been carefully restored, and is open to the public for a small fee.